 The use of soy milk in coffee is very common too.
 Just like almond milk, soy milk can curdle in coffee as a reaction to hot temperature or acidity.
 However, pouring warm soy milk in coffee will prevent this from happening.

 Soy milk has quite a neutral taste, and it makes the coffee more creamy and smooth.
 What makes soy milk so popular for coffees is its ability to produce foam that’s similar to what diary milk produces.

 Can You Make An Iced Café Au Lait?

 Yes, you can definitely make an iced Café Au Lait.
 There are a variety of recipes that you can use to make an iced Café Au Lait.
 To keep it simple, it basically involves adding ice to the coffee base and adding warm milk to it.

 The milk is not usually heated to a very high temperature.
 The resulting temperature of the coffee drink is cool enough to be enjoyed as a cold coffee drink.

 We’ve all been in this situation before; in a coffee shop, looking at the menu, wondering – what are all these coffee types, and how different can they possibly be from one another?
 After all, they’re all just coffee, right?

 But now you know where they differ.
 Latte, flat whites, and Café Au Lait are all names of common types of coffee, and they differ from each other in two areas – the coffee base (brewed or espresso) and the quantity of milk used.
-Making the coffee base differently can literally change the flavor of your drink.
+Making the coffee base differently can literally change the flavor when you compare Cafe au Lait vs Latte vs Flat White.
 Now, who knew that?